Prakash John

-Prakash John is an Indian-Canadian rock and rhythm & blues bassist.
+Prakash John (Born August 1, 1947) is an Indian-Canadian rock and rhythm & blues bassist.
 He is known as one of the originators of the 'Toronto sound'.

 Early years

 John was born in Mumbai, India, in 1947.
 At age four, he was enrolled at the prestigious Protestant Cathedral and John Connon School, where he learned to play the piano and violin, and was exposed to Western and classical music, particularly that of J.S.
 Bach, W. A. Mozart, and Charles Wesley.
 In 1960, he and his family moved to Toronto, where he discovered WUFO 1080, an AM radio station in Buffalo, New York and, for the first time, heard American music and rhythm and blues.
 Inspired by Chuck Rainey, Motown legend James Jamerson, and Sly and the Family Stone bassist Larry Graham, John taught himself to play bass guitar.